taylormcpherson/hightouch/README.md

 # Hightouch Docs
 *Frontend Engineer Assessment*

-The goal of this project is to create a high-fidelity prototype of a homepage layout for Hightouch's Documentation.
+The goal of this project is to implement a minimal design of the Hightouch’s documentation website.
 Design mockups were provided via [this figma file](https://www.figma.com/file/TEl4aPk6a29pRzYcE3gFK2/Frontend-Interview).

 **You can view the live prototype [here](https://taylormcpherson.github.io/hightouch/)**, hosted on GitHub Pages.